softlayer/githubio_source/content/reference/datatypes/SoftLayer_Network_SecurityGroup_Rule/_index.md

             <span class='views-field-title'>
                 <a href="#portRangeMax" name=portRangeMax>portRangeMax</a>
             </span>
             <div class='views-field-body'>The end of the port range for allowed traffic.
 When the protocol is icmp, this value specifies the icmp code to permit.
-When icmp code is specified, icmp type is required.  </div>
+When icmp code is specified, icmp type is required.
+When the protocol is vrrp, ports cannot be specified.  </div>
             <span class="type-label">Type:</span>
             <div class='type-content'>
                 <p>integer</p>